Access Reports and Latest Research

 Online Learning and Higher Education: Key Questions and Considerations

-Document on the topic of online education and eLearning which brings together the series of articles submitted to the UK National Support Service for EPALE.
+This document offers a national perspective and is based on discussions amongst researchers and academics within the higher education profession.
+The report focuses on the topics of online education and eLearning and brings together a series of articles submitted to the UK National Support Service for EPALE.

 Author : Michael Stewart, Founder director, iDi